sourcegraph/handbook/content/benefits-pay-perks/pay-expenses/compensation/index.md

 We use a tool called [Assemble](https://www.assemble.inc/) to share compensation data.
 To access Assemble:

 1. Navigate to: https://app.assemble.inc/
-2. Log in using Google SSO
+2. Log in using Okta

 Step 1: Look up your job code and location zone in Bamboo